-• Corneal Transplant Surgery
+Cornea Transplant Surgery

-• The Normal Cornea
+The Normal and Diseased Cornea

 We are born with a complement of cornea endothelial cells (3000 to 3500 cells/ mm²) that line Descemet’s membrane.
 These cells are responsible for “pumping” fluid out of the cornea, maintaining cornea transparency.
 As we mature, the concentration of these specialized cells may decrease by 1/3 but this quantity is still sufficient to maintain corneal clarity throughout life.
 Unfortunately, corneal endothelial cells are one of the few cells in the human body that are not capable of regeneration and if damaged or lost are not replaced.

 Eventually, the epithelium also swells with fluid and may form tiny blisters, causing eye irritation, foreign body sensation and severe visual impairment.
 If these blisters burst they can cause severe pain.
+These symptoms are also seen with other causes of corneal endothelial failure due to cataract surgery, corneal transplant rejection/late failure, or trauma.

-Once the disease interferes with daily activities because visual performance is reduced and/or persistent pain occurs, your doctor may recommend corneal transplantation to restore sight and eliminate discomfort.
+Once the disease interferes with daily activities because visual performance is consistently reduced and/or persistent pain occurs, your doctor may recommend corneal transplantation to restore sight and eliminate discomfort.

 Corneal Transplantation may be necessary if your cornea is damaged due to injury or disease.
 Since there is no artificial substitute for corneal tissue, a human donor cornea is transplanted to restore sight.
 The Central Ohio Lions Eye Bank typically provides the corneal tissue for our patients.

 A successful Corneal Transplant requires special, ongoing care and attention on the part of both patient and physician.
 However, no other surgery has so much to offer when the cornea is deeply scarred or afflicted with disease.
-View: testimonials

-“Don’t take your organs to heaven…heaven knows we need them here! “
+“Don’t take your organs to heaven…heaven knows we need them here!“

 Corneal Transplant Surgery would not be possible without the hundreds of thousands of generous donors and their families who have donated corneal tissue so that others may see.
 If you would like more information on becoming a donor, please contact the Central Ohio Lions Eye Bank at (614) 293-8114 or (800) 301-4960

-• Corneal Transplantation Variations
+Corneal Transplantation – Variations

 Drs.
 Erdey and Kaswinkel may recommend one of the following surgical variations of corneal transplantation at the time of your consultation:

-• Penetrating Keratoplasty (PK) – Full thickness transplantation
+- Penetrating Keratoplasty (PK) – Full thickness transplantation

-• Deep Anterior Lamellar Keratoplasty (DALK) - selective anterior transplantation
+- Deep Anterior Lamellar Keratoplasty (DALK) – selective anterior transplantation

-• Descemet’s Stripping Endothelial Keratoplasty (DSEK), (DMEK), (DMAEK)- selective posterior transplantation
+- Descemet’s Stripping Endothelial Keratoplasty (DSEK), (DMEK), (DMAEK)- selective posterior transplantation

-• Penetrating Keratoplasty (PK) – full thickness transplantation
+Penetrating Keratoplasty (PK) – full thickness transplantation

 Penetrating Keratoplasty (PK) is a traditional full-thickness corneal transplant.
 This may be required in cases where the cornea is scarred, swollen or excessively thin (Keratoconus).